 Equity vs. Index Options

-Indexes, by their nature, are less volatile than their individual component stocks.
-The up and down movements of component stock prices tend to cancel one another out, lessening the volatility of the index as a whole.
-However, the volatility of an index can be influenced by factors more general than can affect individual equities.
-These can range from investors' expectations of changes in inflation, unemployment, interest rates or other economic indicators issued by the government and political for military situations.
+Indexes, by nature, are less volatile than their individual component stocks.
+The up and down movements of component stock prices tend to cancel one another out.
+This lessens the volatility of the index as a whole.
+However, factors more general than those affecting individual equities can influence the volatility of an index.
+These can range from investors' expectations of changes in inflation, unemployment, interest rates or other fundamental data.

 As with an equity option, an index option buyer's risk is limited to the amount of the premium paid for the option.
 The premium received and kept by the index option writer is the maximum profit a writer can realize from the sale of the option.
 However, the loss potential from writing an uncovered index option is generally unlimited.
 Any investor considering writing index options should recognize that there are significant risks involved.

 The differences between equity and index options occur primarily in the underlying instrument and the method of settlement.
-Generally, when an index option is exercised by its holder, and when an index option writer is assigned, cash changes hands.
+Generally, cash changes hands when an option holder exercises an index option and when an index option writer is assigned.
 Only a representative amount of cash changes hands from the investor who is assigned on a written contract to the investor who exercises his purchased contract.
 This is known as cash settlement.

 The strike price, or exercise price, of a cash-settled option is the basis for determining the amount of cash, if any, that the option holder is entitled to receive upon exercise.
 See Exercise Settlement for further explanation.

 Premiums for index options are quoted like those for equity options, in dollars and decimal amounts.
-An index option buyer will generally pay a total of the quoted premium amount multiplied by $100 for the contract.
-The writer, on the other hand, will receive and keep this amount.
+An index option buyer generally pays a total of the quoted premium amount multiplied by $100 per contract.
+The writer, on the other hand, receives and keeps this amount.

 The amount by which an index option is in-the-money is called its intrinsic value.
 Any amount of premium in excess of intrinsic value is called an option's time value.
-As with equity options, time value is affected by changes in volatility, time until expiration, interest rates and dividend amounts paid by the component securities of the underlying index.
+As with equity options, changes in volatility, time until expiration, interest rates and dividend amounts paid by the component securities of the underlying index affect time value.

 Exercise & Assignment

-The exercise settlement value is an index value used to calculate how much money will change hands, the exercise settlement amount, when a given index option is exercised, either before or at expiration.
-The value of every index underlying an option, including the exercise settlement value, is the value of the index as determined by the reporting authority designated by the market where the option is traded.
-Unless OCC directs otherwise, the value determined by the reporting authority is conclusively presumed to be accurate and deemed to be final for the purpose of calculating the exercise settlement amount.
+The exercise settlement value is an index value used to calculate how much money will change hands (the exercise settlement amount) when a given index option is exercised, either before or at expiration.
+The reporting authority designated by the market where the option is traded determines the value of every index underlying an option, including the exercise settlement value.
+Unless OCC directs otherwise, this value is presumed accurate and deemed final for calculating the exercise settlement amount.

-Upon receipt of an exercise notice, OCC will assign it to one or more Clearing Members with short positions in the same series in accordance with its established procedures.
-The Clearing Member will, in turn, assign one or more of its customers, either randomly or on a first-in first-out basis, who hold short positions in that series.
-Upon assignment of the exercise notice, the writer of the index option has the obligation to pay this amount of cash.
+Upon receipt of an exercise notice, OCC assigns it to one or more clearing members with short positions in the same series in accordance with its established procedures.
+The clearing member then assigns one or more of its customers who hold short positions in that series, either randomly or on a first-in first-out basis.
+Upon assignment of the exercise notice, the writer of the index option has the obligation to pay a cash amount.
 Settlement and the resulting transfer of cash generally occur on the next business day after exercise.

-Note: Most firms require their customers to notify the firm of the customer's intention to exercise at expiration, even if an option is in-the-money.
-You should ask your firm to thoroughly explain its exercise procedures, including any deadline your firm may have for exercise instructions on the last trading day before expiration.
+Note: Many firms require their customers to notify the firm of the customer's intention to exercise at expiration, even if an option is in-the-money.
+You should ask your firm to explain its exercise procedures thoroughly, including any deadline for exercise instructions on the last trading day before expiration.

 AM & PM Settlement

-The exercise settlement values of equity index options are determined by their reporting authorities in a variety of ways.
+Reporting authorities determine the exercise settlement values of equity index options in a variety of ways.
 The two most common are:

-AM settlement - Exercise settlement values are based on the reported level of the index calculated with the opening prices of the index's component stocks on the day of exercise.
+- AM settlement - Exercise settlement values based on the reported level of the index calculated with the opening prices of the index's component stocks on the day of exercise.

 If a particular component security does not open for trading on the day the exercise settlement value is determined, the last reported price of that security is used.

-Investors should be aware that the exercise settlement value of an index option that is derived from the opening prices of the component securities may not be reported for several hours following the opening of trading in those securities.
+When the exercise settlement value of an index option is derived from the opening prices of the component securities, investors should be aware that value might not be reported for several hours following the opening of trading in those securities.
 A number of updated index levels may be reported at and after the opening before the exercise settlement value is reported.
 There could be a substantial divergence between those reported index levels and the reported exercise settlement value.

 American vs. European Exercise

-Although equity option contracts generally have only American-style expirations, index options can have either American- or European-style.
+Although equity option contracts generally have only American-style exercise, index options can have either American- or European-style.

-In the case of an American-style option, the holder of the option has the right to exercise it on or at any time before its expiration date.
-Otherwise, the option will expire worthless and cease to exist as a financial instrument.
-It follows that the writer of an American-style option can be assigned at any time, either when or before the option expires, although early assignment is not always predictable.
+In the case of an American-style option, the holder of the option has the right to exercise it on or any business day before its expiration date.
+The writer of an American-style option can be assigned at any time, either when or before the option expires.
+Early assignment is not always predictable.

-A European-style option is one that can only be exercised during a specified period of time prior to its expiration.
-This period may vary with different classes of index options.
+An investor can only exercise a European-style option during a specified period prior to expiration.
+This period varies with different classes of index options.
 Likewise, the writer of a European-style option can be assigned only during this exercise period.

-The amount of cash received upon exercise of an index option or when it expires depends on the closing value of the underlying index in comparison to the strike price of the index option.
+The amount of cash received upon exercise of an index option or at expiration depends on the closing value of the underlying index in comparison to the strike price of the index option.
 The amount of cash changing hands is called the exercise settlement amount.
-This amount is calculated as the difference between the strike price of the option and the level of the underlying index reported as its exercise settlement value, in other words, the option's intrinsic value, and is generally multiplied by $100.
+This amount is calculated as the difference between the strike price of the option and the level of the underlying index reported as its exercise settlement value (in other words, the option's intrinsic value and is generally multiplied by $100.
 This calculation applies whether the option is exercised before or at its expiration.

 In the case of a put, if the underlying index value is below the strike price, the holder may exercise the option and receive the exercise settlement amount.
-For example, with the settlement value of the index reported as 74.88 the holder of a long put contract with a 78 strike price would exercise and receive $312 [(78 - 74.88) x $100 = $312].
-The writer of the option would pay the holder this cash amount.
+For example, with the settlement value of the index reported as 74.88, the holder of a long put contract with a 78 strike price would exercise and receive $312 [(78 - 74.88) x $100 = $312].
+The writer of the option pays the holder this cash amount.